lh3/miniprot/README.md

 ### <a name="eval"></a>Preliminary evaluation

 We aligned 21,919 canonical mouse proteins from Gencode M30 against pre-indexed GRCh38.
-It took about 5 minutes over 16 threads.
-Miniprot mapped 19,309 proteins with 154,660 introns in their best alignment.
-In comparison to Gencode v40 human annotations, 94.5% of these introns are annotated in Gencode with exact coordinates.
+It took about 7 minutes over 16 threads.
+Miniprot mapped 19,308 proteins with 160,119 introns in their best alignment.
+In comparison to Gencode v40 human annotations, 93.6% of these introns are annotated in Gencode with exact coordinates.
+The global mode of [spaln][spaln] (`-Q7`) mapped 18,907 proteins in 90 min.
+It identified 185,442 introns with 87.1% of them coincide with Gencode.
+Its local mode (`-Q7 -LS`) crashed.

 We also aligned 52,089 zebrafish proteins, including alternative isoforms, against GRCh38.
-Miniprot mapped 34,283 of them with 84.5% of 267,776 predicted introns confirmed by the Gencode annotation.
+Miniprot mapped 34,288 of them with 81.4% of 298,495 predicted introns confirmed by the Gencode annotation.
 The accuracy is lower because zebrafish is more distant from human and because the input includes rarer isoforms.